 Q: If it’s 8am why can’t I check in early?

-A: To allow current guests ample time and space to check-out by 2pm, and to give the Host time to clean the campground for new arrivals.
+A: To allow current guests ample time and space to check-out, and to give the Host time to clean the campground for new arrivals.

 Q: Where is the nearest gas station/store?

 A: There is a convenience store in Lucia about 3 ½ miles north to Lucia and about 9 miles south to Gorda